 - Put the Best Face On (Something): Emphasize the positive aspects of a bad situation

 - Rub (Something) in Someone’s Face: Humiliate someone by repeating and criticizing his or her mistake

 - Until You’re Blue in the Face: For a long time with no results

 - Chin Up/ Keep Your Chin Up: Cheer up; try to be cheerful and strong

 - Take It on The Chin: Be attacked; suffer an attack

 Body Idioms: Idioms with Finger

-- Meaning: Talk about supporting something without taking any concrete action
+- Give Lip Service to: Talk about supporting something without taking any concrete action